Last updated on November 10th, 2022

 It costs around £200 - £500 to remove the surround and hearth.

-Fireplace removal specialists near you
+Fireplace removal quote

 Chimney removal costs

 If you are no longer using the chimney it’s recommended that you have it closed off in order to stop any water collecting in there.
-A cowl can be used to cap off the chimney, which will allow air to flow in and prevent any moisture building up.
+A cowl can be used to cap off the chimney, which will allow air to flow in and prevent any moisture from building up.
 This costs roughly £150.

 Is planning permission required?